 Medical detox takes place in an inpatient setting, where our professionals administer medication as needed to ease discomfort and withdrawal symptoms.
 A tapering schedule may be implemented to reduce the severity of these symptoms.

 Many people relapse when attempting to detox on their own because taking more Ativan gives them quick relief.
 With the support of a medically supervised detox program, many are able to break this cycle and prepare for addiction treatment.

 Treatment For Ativan (Lorazepam) Addiction

 Each person has a different experience with addiction.
-The Bluffs, we create unique treatment plans for each individual that address the underlying causes of substance abuse.
+At Vertava Health of Ohio, we create unique treatment plans for each individual that address the underlying causes of substance abuse.
 Dual diagnosis treatment, for example, helps many people who struggle with co-occurring disorders like anxiety along with addiction.

 Our residential rehab facility ensures each person’s safety as they go through treatment for Ativan (lorazepam) addiction, and also offers around-the-clock support.

 We use evidence-based treatment methods like cognitive behavior therapy (CBT) and dialectical behavior therapy (DBT) to help people recognize and change destructive thoughts and behaviors.
 Through a holistic approach, we aim to replace harmful habits with a healthy lifestyle that leads to lasting recovery.